 Best for: Creating mobile-first marketing apps, loyalty programs, and customer portals

 Adalo has established itself as the go-to platform for marketing teams needing professional mobile applications without coding.
-With over 1 million users and 20 million daily data requests, the platform underwent significant improvements in 2024 under new leadership.
+With over 3 million apps created and 20 million daily data requests, the platform underwent a complete infrastructure overhaul with Adalo 3.0 in late 2025.
+The result: 3-4x faster performance and modular infrastructure that scales with your app's needs.

 Key Features: